Brazilian Supreme Court panel sentences Bolsonaro to more than 27 years in prison for coup attempt

 Bolsonaro remains a political force

-Fux, in his dissenting opinion on Wednesday, disagreed with de Moraes and the other two justices.
+Justice Luis Fux, in his dissenting opinion on Wednesday, disagreed with de Moraes and the other two justices, casting the lone acquittal vote.

 “No one can be punished for cogitation,” Fux said.
 “A coup d’état does not result from isolated acts or individual demonstrations lacking coordination, but rather from the actions of organized groups, equipped with resources and strategic capacity to confront and replace the incumbent power.”